josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I began writing this post before she was born, and, mostly because of her, I'm now finishing it up several weeks later.
 And I can't shake the thought that I'm welcoming her into a world where so much of the potential malicious misuse of AI could one day be directed at her.

 Technology in general has made things like stalking and abuse easier than ever.
 But AI goes even further.
-I live knowing AI will allow any creep with an internet connection to create deepfakes of her—up to and including pornography—without any consent, at barely the click of a button.
+I live knowing AI will allow any degenerate pervert with an internet connection to create deepfakes of this little girl—up to and including pornography—without any consent, at barely the click of a button.

-If this sounds like a horrifying, disturbed thought: it is!
-It absolutely is!
-But this is already happening to countless women, many of whom are _not_ adults.
+If this sounds like a horrifying, disturbed thought: it is! _It absolutely is_!
+But I'm not coming up with this on my own; this is already happening to countless women, many of whom are _not_ adults.

 To be an AI optimist, I would need to turn away from this.
 Ignore it.
 Consider it all just part of the plan; a price to be casually paid in exchange for…what?
 Writing software faster?<footnote>I write as though I accept the premise that AI makes you more productive, for the sake of brevity.
 However, as there's significant evidence that AI actually only makes you feel more productive, while in fact, it slows you down.
 This matches my own experience; I often end up spending significantly more time trying to fix what AI has generated than I would've spent just doing it all myself in the first place.
 But that's another post.</footnote>

-I guess I would have to hope and believe that my children probably won't experience this.
-Maybe they'll be in better schools.
+Optimism would require me to believe that my children probably won't run afoul of that kind of experience, or any others I've described here.

+That they'll be in better schools.
 Better neighborhoods.
 Have better friends.
 Better support systems.

 Won't ever go on a date the wrong guy, or piss off the wrong girl.